 Skip to main content

-This website introduces our plans for Springwell Solar Farm, a proposed new solar farm with battery storage in North Kesteven.
+This website contains information about our plans for Springwell Solar Farm, a proposed new solar farm with battery storage between Lincoln and Sleaford.

-We consulted on our early plans and proposals for Springwell between 24 January – 7 March 2023.
-We would like to thank everyone who sent us their feedback, which we will use to help us develop our plans ahead of the next stage of consultation.
+We consulted on our updated plans and proposals for Springwell Solar Farm between 11 January and 22 February 2024.
+We would like to thank everyone who sent us their feedback which, along with further environmental assessments and technical work, will help us to refine our proposals ahead of submitting our DCO application.

 You can get in touch with the team here if you would like further information.